 A recently implemented SEC requirement aligned with regulatory updates could change the way your company’s accounting mistakes are scrutinized — and potentially threaten your organization’s stock exchange listing.

-Intended to increase corporate governance and executive accountability, the SEC’s finalized ruling takes aim at excess executive compensation, looking to curb incorrectly awarded executive bonuses by adopting incentive-based compensation clawback provisions of the Dodd-Frank Act.
+Intended to strengthen corporate governance and executive accountability, the SEC’s finalized ruling takes aim at excess executive compensation.
+The rule focuses on compensation & benefits practices, specifically seeking to curb incorrectly awarded executive bonuses by adopting incentive-based compensation clawback provisions outlined in the Dodd-Frank Act.

-These clawback provisions could change the way your organization approaches executive compensation and may require you to take immediate action.
-Here’s a breakdown of what you need to know and how to start preparing.
+These clawback provisions could reshape how your organization approaches executive compensation, financial reporting, and related tax considerations.
+Companies may need to take immediate action, particularly as these rules intersect with technical accounting requirements, business tax considerations, and ongoing tax updates that impact compliance and reporting.
+Here is a breakdown of what you need to know and how to start preparing.

 The SEC’s final rule, effective January 2023, requires publicly traded companies to implement policies that “claw back” bonuses paid to executives in the event of erroneously awarded compensation that is tied to misstated financial statements .
 Compensation must have been received by an executive officer during the three-year lookback period preceding the date an accounting statement was required.